mihaprajs/mihaprajs.github.io/README.md

-# miha.prajs.github.io - Presonal website (under construction)
+# miha.prajs.github.io - Presonal website
 This is a little website about me.
-There are links to my socials as well as my contact.
+There are also links to my socials.

 For more information click [here](https://mihaprajs.github.io) or on link in description box on the side.